 You'll need to make the calculation (as the great Sean Kelly would say) as to whether or not you'll be better off on a road bike overall, though, if those roads only form part of the total course for the event.

-And before anyone thinks it might be worth riding a TT bike on the flat courses, don’t forget that you can’t draft other riders when using one of Zwift’s time-trial setups (outside of ZRL or WTRL team time trial race events), so it’s going to leave you at a significant disadvantage.
+And before anyone thinks it might be worth riding a TT bike on the flat courses, don’t forget you can’t draft other riders when using one of Zwift’s time-trial setups (outside of ZRL or WTRL team time trial race events), so it’s going to leave you at a significant disadvantage.

 3. Full gas from the gun